fackelm2/pomodoro_log/README.md

 ...
 ```

-## Used with OBS Studio
+## Use pomodoro logfile with OBS Studio
-You can use it as a Pomodoro Timer while Streaming with OBS Studio (Open Broadcaster Software) <br>
+The pomodoro logfile can be used with OBS Studio (Open Broadcaster Software) as a pomodoro timer <br>

 ![pomodoro-logger.py output picture](example-001.jpg)